 What's the difference between MyISAM and InnoDB

-The main differences between InnoDB and MyISAM "with respect to designing a table or database" you asked about are support for "referential integrity" and "transactions".
+designing a table or database" you asked about are support for

 If you need the database to enforce foreign key constraints, or you need the database to support transactions (i.e. changes made by two or more DML operations handled as single unit of work, with all of the changes either applied, or all the changes reverted) then you would choose the InnoDB engine, since these features are absent from the MyISAM engine.